HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 Available Dashboard Options in Databricks

-There are two primary options for creating and managing dashboards in Databricks:
+Databricks offers two primary options for creating and managing dashboards:

 2. Databricks Lakeview Dashboards